-If you go this route, some people prefer to cut to fit within the screen bezel of their computer.
-I recommend against this unless you have tools to allow you to cut very accurately.
-I cut mine large enough to fit over the front of my laptop screen entirely and use either a couple of pieces of tape or a couple of large rubber bands to hold it in place.
+If you go this route, some people prefer to cut it to fit within the screen bezel of their computer.
+I recommend against this unless you have tools that allow you to cut very accurately.
+I cut mine large enough to fit over the front of my laptop screen entirely and used either a couple of pieces of tape or a couple of large rubber bands to hold it in place.

 If you have a touch screen or need something for your phone or tablet, the heavy acrylic is too thick to read the touch on the screen.
 For this, then, you need something much thinner.